DoctrHarvey/DoctrHarvey/README.md

 Do not interact <br>
 Basic DNI <br>
-Harrasing someone for their interests, Grow the fuck up <br> (More of an thin ice?) people who have problems with being covered, Either move or hide the person. <br>
+Harrasing someone for their interests, Grow the fuck up <br> (More of an thin ice?) people who have problems with being covered, Either move or hide the person <br>